Deploy a Model Deployment Package by Using MDSModelDeploy

 When the package is successfully deployed, a message stating “MDSModelDeploy operation completed successfully” is displayed.

-If a subscription view in the package has the same name as a subscription view in an existing model, the view is created as modelname.subscriptionviewname.
+If a subscription view in the package has the same name as a subscription view in an existing model, this warning is displayed: Deployer subscription view renamed and the view is created as modelname.subscriptionviewname.
 If this name is already in use, the subscription view is not created.

 The deployment process has four steps: